arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 ![Cloud Setup Device pop-up window](assets/user-manual-32.png)

 Click the **CONFIGURE** button, give your device a name, and select the type of network connection.
 In this example, we will use a Wi-Fi® connection; you can also use an Ethernet connection with your device.
-Your Portenta Machine Control will be configured to communicate securely with Cloud; this process can take a while.
+Your Portenta Machine Control will be configured to communicate securely with the Cloud; this process can take a while.

 ![Cloud Setup Device pop-up window](assets/user-manual-29.png)